Read this week's

 Snowbiking and Snowskating Terrain

-Snowbiking (where skis are attached to the feet) and snowskating (where a ski is attached to the bottom of a skateboard) are not allowed on the North Face Lift, the High Lift and the Silver Queen Express Lift.
+Snowbiking (where skis are attached to the feet) and snowskating (where a ski is attached to the bottom of a skateboard) are not allowed on the North Face Lift or the High Lift.
 Therefore, snowbikes and snowskates are not allowed on the T-Bar accessible terrain, nor are they allowed on terrain accessed via Ruby Road (Upper Keystone, Jokerville, Twister, Crystal and International).
 More details on our Snowbike program can be found here.

 Fit for Snow